 Hall’s victory wasn’t just special because it was her first major, but also because her dad Wayne caddied for her that week.

 A superb final round of five-under-par featured numerous highlights, and Hall was the first British winner of the event since Catriona Matthew clinched the title at the same venue in 2009.

-Hall began playing golf at the age of seven after her dad took her to a local driving range near their Bournemouth home.
-She doubled her LPGA win tally when she was victorious in the 2020 Cambio Portland Classic.
-The three-time European Solheim Cup team player is a two-time Ladies European Tour order of merit winner, in 2017 and 2018.
+Hall – who began playing golf aged seven after her dad took her to a driving range near their Bournemouth home – doubled her LPGA win tally when she triumphed in the Cambio Portland Classic in 2020.